juhoinkinen/Annif-wiki/Getting-started.md

 It's easiest to start with one of the predefined TF-IDF projects.
 If you use these, you will not need to touch the configuration files.
 Further down we will assume that you are using the `tfidf-en` project.

-# Prepare and load a subject corpus
+# Prepare and load a subject vocabulary

-Most Annif backends require a subject corpus.
+Most Annif backends require a subject vocabulary.

-To get started, you can clone the [Annif-corpora](https://github.com/NatLibFi/Annif-corpora) repository which contains subject corpora in three languages created from Finna.fi metadata.
+To get started, you can clone the [Annif-corpora](https://github.com/NatLibFi/Annif-corpora) repository which contains subject vocabularies and training documents in three languages created from Finna.fi metadata.

-Of course you can also create your own corpus.
+Of course you can also create your own vocabulary.
 The format is explained on the page [[Corpus formats]].
-In short, a subject corpus is a directory with text files, one per subject.

-You now have to load the corpus into the project:
+You now have to load the vocabulary into the project:

+    annif loadvoc tfidf-en /path/to/Annif-corpora/vocab/yso-en.tsv

+This will take only a few seconds.

+Then you need to load some training data.
+We will train the model using the the English language training data generated from Finna.fi metadata:

-    annif load tfidf-en /path/to/Annif-corpora/subjects/yso-finna-en/
+    annif train tfidf-en /path/to/Annif-corpora/training/yso-finna-en.tsv.gz

 This will take a few minutes.
 Now your Annif is ready for action!